-As well as for suits, also for overcoats the most worn colours are the darker ones.
+As well as for suits, also for overcoats, the most worn colours are the darker ones.
 Starting from the most formal black, to the classical business charcoal grey, up to the more versatile navy blue.
 All these three must colours respect the rules of formality, are easily matched, and adapt to a wide range of contexts.
-Another advantage, not to be underestimated about the dark colours it’s that they don’t easily get dirty.
+Here are the most used classic colours:

 Measures for the perfect overcoat